daniel-liemng/daniel-liemng/README.md

 - I'm currently looking for a job as a frontend, backend or fullstack web developer.
 - The stack I focus on is the MERN stack
-- My goal is landing a new job and improving my technical skills.
+- My goal is landing a new job, contributing to some interesting projects and improving my technical skills.

 ### Connect with me: